johannesstroebele91/mongodb-library/3_operations/crud-operations/1_create_insert.md

 - one or more JSON objects
 - by passing a respective object
+- e.g. `db.myCollection.insertOne(data, options)`
+  - `db` access current database
+  - `myCollection`access a collection (gets created if does not exists)
-- e.g. `insertOne(data, options)`
+  - `insertOne(data, options)` method that gets executed on the collection, which parameters:

-Parameters are:

     - data: object that should be created written as a key-value pair
     - options: configuration

 If multiple data is inserted

 - MongoDB writes the data into the database
-- until it
-  - succeeds OR
+- until it succeeds OR an error occurs:
-  - a error occurs
-    - e.g. a duplicate key
-    - e.g. a wrong schema
+  - e.g. duplicate key, wrong schema
   - IMPORTANT: all documents until the document with the error are inserted!

 # Important